 Pumpkin Sensory Bag

 Fall is here and Halloween is fast approaching, which can only mean one thing.
-Pumpkins are rising!
-Those orange little orbs are popping up everywhere; you may have even gone to a pumpkin patch to pick out that perfectly shaped pumpkin to carve.
+Pumpkins are popping up everywhere!
+You may have even gone to a pumpkin patch to pick out that perfectly shaped pumpkin to carve.
 You’ll come home, set it down on some newspaper and scoop out the goop.
 But then what?

 Most people throw the goop away, but not here at Pathways.org!
 Instead of just throwing away the pumpkin goop, create a pumpkin sensory bag.
 This is the perfect fall craft for little ones that is easy and they will love!
 Bonus: it also helps tune their fine motor skills and sensory play!

 Here is how to get started on how you create this fun and easy craft.

 • Permanent marker

 Pumpkin Sensory Bag Directions:

 - After you cut open the pumpkin and take the top off, you can have your child look at the contents inside.
 They may not be too keen on touching the inside, but this bag is the perfect way to introduce the different parts of the pumpkin without having to actually touch the goopy insides.

 - Draw a jack o lantern face on the bag!
 As the bag fills up, it will look like another pumpkin is coming to life!

 - Scoop out the inside of the pumpkin into a gallon size Ziploc bag.